-Among the many topics of debate at Deer Camp 2020 will be this question: Are cell cams cheating?
-The Pope and Young and Boone and Crockett Clubs released a joint position statement in July clarifying their rules on the use of wireless trail cameras, and some hunters have been up in arms.
+Are cellular trail cameras cheating?
+The Pope and Young and Boone and Crockett Clubs released a joint position statement in July 2020, clarifying their rules on the use of wireless trail cameras, and it put some hunters up in arms.

-A buddy texted a link to the club’s press release when it first came out, and he was mad as hell.
-I thought, Well, P&Y has a ruled against cell cams now.
+When the P&Y and B&C announcement came out, a buddy texted me, and he was mad as hell.
+I thought, Well, P&Y has a rule against cell cams now.
 Shocker.
 After all, the club has something of a reputation as old-school purists who are resistant to equipment changes.
 They’ve taken positions against lighted nocks, bows with higher than 65% let-off, and crossbows, too.
 So, the idea that they’d take a shot at the most popular category of high-tech hunting gear going isn’t surprising.
 Right?

-Actually, that’s not what’s going on here at all.
+Actually, that’s not what happened at all.
 Once you wade through the details of the statement and research their Rules of Fair Chase and make a few phone calls, you’ll see that P&Y (and Boone & Crockett) created a joint statement that actually relaxes some of the rules pertaining to cellular cameras.
 And it all brings up some pretty interesting discussion points on cell cams that today’s hunters should be having.

 What if you don’t want to read, analyze, and make phone calls?
 Never fear.
 I’ve done the research for you, and here’s what I’ve found.